helios-worldwide/onepage-scroll-delete/README.md

 Simple fork from One Page Scroll 1.3.1 by Pete R.

 Simply add "scrollable" class to the section you want to be normally scrollable.
-Onepage is enabled again when the element reach the end of the scroll.
+Onepage is enabled again when the element reaches the end of the scroll.
 It work also on touch.

 #One Page Scroll 1.3.1 by Pete R.